Pogba hands Man Utd boost as midfielder returns to Red Devils squad against Watford | Goal.com

 He was expected to return to training this week but suffered a setback due to illness, having attended his brother’s wedding in France on Friday, December 13.

 “He's been off two days, which is not beneficial.
-It's probably set him back quite a bit,” Ole Gunnar Solskjaer lamented.
+It's probably set him back quite a bit,” Solskjaer lamented in the lead-up to the Watford match.

 The Norwegian has been desperate to have him available, having commented earlier in the week: “It's games like the Everton one, for example, when you are lacking that one creative pass or idea, that he’s missed.
 He has the quality not many midfielders in the world have, so it would be great to get him back.”